rodeladvan1234/SPACEWARS-OpenGL-Game/README.md

 # Setting it up
-Download the repository and run the main.py file in the directory where it has been downloaded
+Download the repository and run the main.py file in the directory where it has been downloaded after you install the OpenGL dependencies in the same directory